brooklynrail/brooklynrail-platform/content/media/2020/05/bob-holman-portrait.md

 title: Bob Holman, portrait
 alt: This is a portrait of Bob Holman.
 It is a pencil drawing on off white paper by the Rail's publisher, Phong Bui.
-caption: Bob Holman, pencil on paper by Phong H. Bui
+caption: Portrait by Phong H. Bui
 credit:
   - phong-h-bui
 date: 2020-05-27T12:41:00-0500